pawelgrzybek/pawelgrzybek.com/content/posts/2024-12-29-a-look-back-at-2024/index.md

 ## Avant Arte

 Last year at this time, [my job situation was complicated](/a-look-back-at-2023/#job-situation-fiasco).
-After losing my job in November 2022, I stayed unemployed for five months.
+After losing my job in November 2023, I stayed unemployed for five months.
 There were very few job openings for companies that I would like to work for.
 The recruitment process is a lot more difficult when you need to find a job compared to switching jobs.
 It was stressful, annoying, time-consuming, and momentarily embarrassing.
 I was rejected a number of times, and I wasted silly time on conversations that led to nothing.
 Luckily, I met incredible friends along the way.
 Finally, I ended up with four job offers, and at the beginning of April, I joined [Avant Arte](https://avantarte.com).

 Helping artists make a sustainable living is what makes me happy working for this company.
 I’m part of a small engineering team where everyone shares a wide scope of responsibilities.
 It allows me to grow as a programmer while keeping a healthy work-life balance, which is more important to me than ever before.
 I’m grateful to be part of this team.

 ## Modal editors recovered my joy of coding

-Striving for the most optimal solution for a given problem is what brings me joy, and it is a significant part of a programmer's job.
+Striving for the most optimal solution for a given problem brings me joy, and it is a significant part of a programmer's job.
 Nowadays, AI assistants can partially do it for you (the quality of suggested solutions aside), and most of the programming tools are optimised for the collaboration between you and an AI helper.
 This trend has led to bloated editors with the AI front and centre.
 For me, this movement has killed the joy of writing code!

 I abandoned all of the modern programming tools in favour of rudimentary, simple tools.
 [Helix](https://helix-editor.com) was the first terminal-based modal editor I used, and I loved it.
 After a while, I switched to [Neovim](https://neovim.io), but I elaborated on the motivation and process in ["The Joy of Learning Helix"](/the-joy-of-learning-helix-and-probably-other-modal-terminal-based-editors/) and ["From Helix to Neovim"](/from-helix-to-neovim/).
 Potentially, this change made me slower, and I'm not as efficient as some of the modern tooling users, but I manage to get the job done, and I have tons of fun doing it.